Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids each day.

 Drinking water, whether from the tap or a bottle, is the best source of fluid for the body.

 Milk and juices are also good sources of fluid, but beverages containing alcohol and caffeine, such as soft drinks, coffee, and beer, are not ideal because they often contain empty calories.
-Drinking water instead of soda can help with weight loss.
+Drinking

 It was previously thought that caffeinated beverages had diuretic properties, meaning that they cause the body to release water.
-However, studies show that fluid loss because of caffeinated drinks is minimal.
+However,

 The amount of water needed each day varies from person to person, depending on how active they are, how much they sweat, and so on.